Quantum carpet

 is a regular art-like pattern drawn by the wave function evolution or the probability density in the space of the Cartesian product of the quantum particle position coordinate and time or in spacetime resembling carpet art.
 It is the result of self-interference of the wave function during its interaction with reflecting boundaries.
 For example, in the infinite potential well, after the spread of the initially localized Gaussian wave packet in the center of the well, various pieces of the wave function start to overlap and interfere with each other after reflection from the boundaries.
 The geometry of a quantum carpet is mainly determined by the quantum fractional revivals.

 Quantum carpets demonstrate many principles of quantum mechanics, including wave-particle duality, quantum revivals, and decoherence.
 Thus, they illustrate certain aspects of theoretical physics.

-In 1995, Michael Berry created the first quantum carpet, which described the momentum of an excited atom.
+In 1995, physicist Michael Berry created the first quantum carpet, which described the momentum of an excited atom.
 Today, physicists use quantum carpets to demonstrate complex theoretical principles.

-Quantum carpets that demonstrate theoretical principles
+As demonstrations of theoretical principles

 Wave-particle duality

 Quantum carpets demonstrate wave-particle duality by showing interference within wave packets.

 Wave particle duality is difficult to comprehend.
 However, quantum carpets provide an opportunity to visualize this property.
 Consider the graph of the probability distribution of an excited electron in a confined space (particle in a box), where brightness of color corresponds to momentum.
 Lines of dull color (ghost terms or canals) appear across the quantum carpet.
 In these canals, the momentum of the electron is very small.
 Destructive interference, when the trough of a wave overlaps with the crest of another wave, causes these ghost terms.
 In contrast, some areas of the graph display bright color.
 Constructive interference, when the crests of two waves overlap to form a larger wave, causes these bright colors.
 Thus, quantum carpets provide visual evidence of interference within electrons and other wave packets.
 Interference is a property of waves, not particles, so interference within these wave packets prove that they have properties of waves in addition to properties of particles.
 Therefore, quantum carpets display wave particle duality.